CarbonComputers/Hackberry-Pi-CM5/Assembly/README.md

 ## Assembly of the HackberryPi_CM5

-Depends on your need, these are the following steps
+Depends on your need, these are the following steps to assemble a HackberryPi_CM5